-Mid-course Exercise: Screen Time/ Nature Time Log - due Saturday November 6th

-(Khan & Hasbach, 2012)
+Mid-course Exercise: Screen Time/Nature Time Log - Due Friday, March 4th by midnight (Khan & Hasbach, 2012)

 During the period between our weekend meetings, I would like you to choose at least one week (7 days or more) and log the time you spend interacting with digital technology and interacting with nature.
 Please log time you spent in front of a technological screen (TV, movie, computer, cell phone, iPad, tablet, etc.) Record date, type of technology, activity, amount of time spent.
-For the same time period, please record the time you spend outdoors in nature, noting date, location, activity, amount of time spent.
-I want you to consider the effect that logging this behavior has had on your behavior.
-Please upload a copy of your screen time/ nature time logs to the instructor on Moodle by 11/6/21.
+For the same period, please record the time you spend outdoors in nature, noting date, location, activity, amount of time spent.
+I want you to consider the effect that logging this behavior has had on your behavior and spend some time looking over this log; we will spend time discussing this during our second meeting.

+Please upload a copy of your screen time/nature time logs to Moodle by 3/4/22.